Sergio Mattarella

-Sergio Mattarella (/it/; born 23 July 1941) is an Italian politician who has been serving as President of Italy since 2015.
+Sergio Mattarella (Note: /it/.) (born 23 July 1941) is an Italian politician who has been serving as the president of Italy since 2015.
 He is the longest-serving president in the history of the Italian Republic.
-Since Giorgio Napolitano's death in 2023, Mattarella is the only living Italian president.
+Since Giorgio Napolitano died in 2023, Mattarella is the only living Italian president.

 A Catholic leftist politician, Mattarella was a leading member of the Christian Democracy (DC) party from the early 1980s until its dissolution.
 He served as Minister for Parliamentary Relations from 1987 to 1989, and Minister of Education from 1989 to 1990.
 In 1994, Mattarella was among the founders of the Italian People's Party (PPI), serving as the Deputy Prime Minister of Italy from 1998 to 1999, and Minister of Defence from 1999 to 2001.
 He joined The Daisy (DL) in 2002 and was one of the founders of the Democratic Party (PD) in 2007, leaving it when he retired from politics in 2008.
 He also served as a judge of the Constitutional Court of Italy from 2011 to 2015.

 On 31 January 2015, Mattarella was elected to the presidency on the fourth ballot, supported by the centre-left coalition majority led by the PD and centrist parties.
 Despite having initially ruled out a second term, he was re-elected on 29 January 2022, becoming the second Italian president to be re-elected, the first being Napolitano.
-As of 2025, five prime ministers have served under his presidency: Matteo Renzi, at that time the PD leader and the main sponsor of Mattarella's presidential candidacy; Paolo Gentiloni, a leading member of the PD who succeeded Renzi after his resignation in 2016; Giuseppe Conte, at that time an independent politician who governed both with right-wing and left-wing coalitions in two consecutive cabinets; Mario Draghi, a banker and former president of the European Central Bank who was appointed by Mattarella to lead a national unity government following Conte's resignation; and Giorgia Meloni, Italy's first ever female prime minister and the most right-wing since 1945 as leader of the centre-right coalition that won the general election in September 2022.
+As of 2025, five prime ministers have served under his presidency: Matteo Renzi, at that time the PD leader and the main sponsor of Mattarella's presidential candidacy; Paolo Gentiloni, a leading member of the PD who succeeded Renzi after his resignation in 2016; Giuseppe Conte, at that time an independent politician who governed both with right-wing and left-wing coalitions in two consecutive cabinets; Mario Draghi, a banker and former president of the European Central Bank who was appointed by Mattarella to lead a national unity government following Conte's resignation; and Giorgia Meloni, Italy's first ever female prime minister and the most right-wing since 1945 as leader of the coalition that won the general election in September 2022.